-This Spring, spend your free time in Golden without spending a dime!
-Only 20 minutes from downtown Denver, Golden feels like a world away with its safe, historic downtown, museums, cultural attractions and abundance of parks, trails and recreation you can experience for free.
+This Spring Break, don't break your budget!
+Spend your free time in Golden without spending a dime.
+Only 20 minutes from downtown Denver, Golden feels like a world away with its historic downtown, museums, cultural attractions and abundance of parks, trails and recreation you can experience for free.

 Here are a few of our favorite free activities.

 Golden History Walking Tour: Created by the Golden History Museum, the free, downloadable tour directs you to 16 historic spots in Golden and winds one-and-a-half miles past beautiful homes, stone buildings, gardens, a re-created historic homestead and school yard.

 Golden Public Art Walking Tour: Pick up a free Golden Public Art Walking Tour Brochure at the Golden Visitors Center and take a delightful stroll past the more than two dozen public art works, beautiful statues and murals that capture the spirit of the West.

 Triceratops Trail: Triceratops Trail, a 1.5-mile gravel hiking trail, winds between large, vertical walls of sandstone and into reclaimed clay pits.
 Along the trail are stops highlighting clay mining and dinosaur, bird, mammal, insect, and invertebrate tracks and traces, as well as several walls full of plant impressions.